Frequently Asked Questions

 Is The Grove accredited?

 The Grove plans to begin the AMS accreditation process as soon as possible..
-This is a 1-2 year process that will eventually result in accreditation by the National Council for Private School Accreditation as well as the American Montessori Society.
+This is will eventually result in accreditation by the National Council for Private School Accreditation as well as the American Montessori Society.
+In order to begin the process, The Grove needs to grow to the point that there are MACTE certified teachers at every program level.
 In the meantime, high school students will complete the requirements for the Excel High School program.
 This program is fully-accredited by the AdvancEd.

 Does The Grove provide lunch and/or snacks?